 Surfing is also important on the islands on Hawaiian.
 When the Polynesian people arrived, they brought the skill of surfing with them.
 In the beginning, the sport was exclusively the domain of royalty.
 Today, you don’t need to be a king to grab a board on surf vacations thanks to Duke Kahanamoku.
 He grew up surfing on Waikki Beach in the early 20th century and was instrumental in making the sport popular.
 The same beach is one of the most popular surfing destinations in the world.
 In fact, a bronze statue of the gold medal winner greets surfers at the very same beach.

 Many of the beaches in Hawaii—and others throughout the world—welcome surfers who are serious about learning the sport.
 In Australia, along the beaches of Costa Rica and other shoreline destinations, surf camps have popped up for people who are really serious about the sport.
 Some surf camps offer lessons by the day, and others are full-service vacations complete with overnight accommodations and food included.
+There's new water sports that are becoming quite popular called Foiling this can do done on a prone board, SUP board, and even a SUP board with a hand wing.
+Lessons are available in popular wave and wind sports destinations.

 Surf camps have sprung up around the best waves and the best surfing beaches—in California, along the shores of Bali, both coasts of Costa Rica, and many other fantastic places.
 Because surfing is one of those activities that requires skill, it helps to learn from experts.
 Surf camps are the perfect way to work on the fundamentals and have fun along the way.
 While some surf camps offer lessons during the day, others offers all-inclusive vacations with everything you need to enjoy your time at the shore.